Nuclear Energy in Denmark

 Denmark has a safeguards agreement with the IAEA in force, and an Additional Protocol in force since 2004.
 It has also signed and ratified an Additional Protocol for Greenland, in force since March 2013.

-Though Greenland is independent in respect to mining, international obligations such as safeguards arrangements for uranium exports would be handled by Denmark.
+Though Greenland is independent in respect to mining, international obligations such as safeguards arrangements for uranium exports will be handled by Denmark, as outlined above.

 See also Kvanefjeld section of Uranium from Rare Earths Deposits paper.

 a.
 East Denmark's power system is synchronized with the Nordic system, and that of West Denmark's is synchronized with the continental European system.
 East and West Denmark are connected only through a 500 MW DC cable completed in 2010.
 [Back]

 b.
 Electricity prices for Danish household consumers in 2008 were 39.6 US cents per kWh, according to the International Energy Agency (see for example, Key World Energy Statistics 2009 published by the International Energy Agency) [Back]

 c.
 Trade from West Denmark is through the 1700 MW Skagerrak HVDC connector to Norway, a 740 MW DC link to Sweden, and a 1780 MW AC connection to Germany (in the southbound direction; northbound, the transmission capacity is about 1500 MW, depending on congestion in the surrounding grids).
 This may rise to 3 GWe in each direction from 2021.
 From East Denmark there is a 600 MW DC connector to Germany and a 1900 MW AC link to Sweden.
 A 700 MWe, 500 kV HVDC Light link is being built to supplement the Norway connection, and a 700 MWe link to Netherlands is planned.
 [Back]